muratcanumit/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-While everyone talking about coding with AI tools, let's remind some DSA concepts for our younger friends.
+While everyone talking about coding with AI tools, let's remind some fundamental DSAs for our younger developer friends...